 While Excel proves to be an effective budgeting tool for many small- and mid-sized businesses, it has its limitations.
 Most notably, financial planning and analysis teams cite that it’s prone to error.
 But to be fair, much of that “error” that I’ve come across, year in and year out, involves poor methods or common mistakes that you may not even realize you’re making.
-And while these mistakes may seem small at face value, they can lead to significant inaccuracies that hinder your company’s ability to make major operational decisions.
-Here I’ll give a quick look at the four most common mistakes that I’ve seen in Excel budgets – and how you can avoid them.
+And while these Excel mistakes may seem small at face value, they can lead to significant inaccuracies that hinder your company’s ability to make major operational decisions.
+Here I’ll give a quick look at the four most common Excel mistakes that I’ve seen in budgets – and how you can avoid them.

 Excel Mistake 1: Links to External Documents

 In most cases, multiple people will be working on the same budget.
 The more links that are created to external documents, the greater your risk for versioning conflicts.
 On top of being annoying, versioning conflicts can lead to crashes, corrupt files and lost data.
 Links to external documents also mean you could be linking to stale documents that reside elsewhere and are therefore not being kept up to date.

 - The fix: Keep as much detail as possible directly within your Excel document.
 This gives you control over versioning issues that lead to lost data – plus, with everything in one place, there’s a better chance the budget creators will remember to keep information current.

 Mistake 2: No Mission Control Tab for Financial Analysis